Monday, January 25, 2016

 I spent time at the Birmingham Zoo, at the Vulcan, and at the Space and Rocket Center with family.

-I was ready to head back to work and it was wonderful to be able to sit behind the steering wheel of my own car.
+I was ready to head back to work, and it was wonderful to be behind the wheel of my own car.

 🎢1972-1997 Opryland Theme Park